|

 adapted for the local language.
 This means that each country had its own

 keyboard and print head.
-Furthermore, the wiring of the coding wheels
+Furthermore, the wiring of the cipher rotors

-was different for each country.
-The rest was identical.
+is different for each country.
+The rest of the machine is identical.

 |